Identifying Who Manufactured Your Racks and Why It Matters

 Each manufacturer designs its own variation of these punch patterns.
 Damotech’s custom repair kits fit every style—there is no guessing or mismatching.

-Bolt-In / Rectangular Punch Racks
+Repair Bolt-In / Rectangular Punch Racks

 - Redirack, Konstant, Republic, Rapid Rack, Pedler (Maxi Rack)

 Square or rectangular punch-outs differ in spacing and beam fit.
-Damotech measures your damaged upright and custom engineers a solution that matches the original load capacity—no sourcing of obsolete hardware needed.
+Damotech measures your damaged upright and custom a solution that matches the original load capacity—no sourcing of obsolete hardware needed.

-Structural & C-Channel Racks
+Repair Structural & C-Channel Racks

 - Frazier, Frick Gallagher, Sturdi-Bilt